SharePoint Online vs SharePoint 2016

 Virtually all of this functionality support is available for a SharePoint on-premises deployment, but your staff is the one responsible for initializing and maintaining it.
 You will need internal experts to manage all of this data governance, third-party application support, compliance standards management and other informational controls.

 The upside is that a robust IT team for a larger organization can often create systems that run more smoothly and meet your specific needs, leading to less downtime and optimized platform lifecycles.
 You set the standards that your industry and security needs demand, and your team meets them, without having to give up control or take on broad security packages.

 For industries that need third-party compliance verifications, On-Premises deployments can make more sense because it’s easier to adjust your system to fill any gaps that an analyst finds and you’re able to close any holes that could lead to potential problems.

 Understanding the Add-In Model

-Part of the improvement to SharePoint 2016 versions is the add-in model that supports customized solutions in terms of trust.
+Part of the improvement to SharePoint 2016 on-premise features is the add-in model that supports customized solutions in terms of trust.
 This was previously often called the app model, but in 2016 it got an upgrade that allows you to enable customizations that are compatible with a myriad of processes.

 One important note for Online users is that the add-in model now supports more custom deployments based on specified compatibility requirements, so it’s easier to create a package that’s truly your own.

 A full trust farm build is possible for On-Premises but industry experts are saying it’s not as viable for cloud strategies, especially if you plan to migrate in the future.
 Today’s add-in model isn’t quite compatible with full trust to the transition can get a bit rocky.